izakdvlpr/scientific-calculator/README.md

 # Usage

 - Run `flutter pub get` for install dependencies.
-- Press F5 if Vscode or run in command-Line `flutter run`.
+- Press F5 if Vscode or run in command-Line `flutter run`
 - Generate build with `flutter build apk`

 # Authors